rachelself/recommendation_tracker/USER_STORIES.md

 `A Tale of Two Cities` => user is prompted with "Who recommended this to you? (first name)"

-`Jenna` => if a record for Jenna exists in the database, user is prompted with "Is one of these the right Jenna?" and prints out that record(s) with display numbers
+`Jenna` => if a record for Jenna exists in the database, user is prompted with "Is one of these the right friend?" and prints out that record(s) with display numbers

 `1` => user is prompted with "Add a short note about this recommendation."